devpks/StratisSwapContracts/README.md

 ## [Orders Contract](./CirrusSwap/Orders)

-A contract used to log new orders so users can fill orders without direct interaction.
+A contract used to log new orders so users can find orders to fill without direct interaction.
 Orders are logged once, from the UI after creation and not called from within **BuyOrder** or **SellOrder** contracts.

 ## Orders Use Case